 - to enable the RealMe login service to log you in to a participating service provider's website or service; and

-- to enable the RealMe verified account service to provide your verified details to a participating service provider's online service;
+- to enable the RealMe verified service to provide your verified details to a participating service provider's online service;

 - to enable us to communicate with you about the RealMe service;

-- for statistical purposes in relation to the usage of the RealMe login service and RealMe verified account service.
+- for statistical purposes in relation to the usage of the RealMe login service and RealMe verified service.

 The information collected by the RealMe login service will be held on DIA's electronic database.
 DIA may use a third party to provide and manage the infrastructure on which the database resides.

 Information we collect for the RealMe verified service

 DIA will also ask you whether you wish to receive a TXT confirmation message on your mobile phone each time you use RealMe to verify your personal information attributes.
 The RealMe verified service will retrieve your mobile phone number from the RealMe login service to send these TXT messages.